Key Takeaways:

 When Can You Test for Asbestos Yourself?

 DIY testing isn’t totally without use, but it is important to be clear about your goals.
-You might consider a home kit if:
+Essentially, a DIY kit can tell you “Yes, there is asbestos,” but it can almost never safely or accurately tell you “No, there isn’t.”

 - Testing for “Positives” Only: In the world of home testing, a “positive” result for asbestos is generally reliable.
 If the result says it’s there, it’s there.
 However, you should never assume a “negative” result in a DIY test means your home is clear.
 A negative result may result from a sampling error.